Investors focus on retailers as wages rise

 NEW YORK (Reuters) - U.S. companies are warning about rising wages eating into profit margins, increasing investor worries that next year’s expected drop in profit growth may be sharper than feared.

-Amidst overall strong quarterly results, climbing labor costs are a growing concern, with more than a dozen companies mentioning them in conference calls so far this earnings season.
+Amidst overall strong quarterly results, climbing labor costs are a growing concern, with more than a dozen companies in the S&P 500 mentioning them in conference calls so far this earnings season.

 That is up from just a handful of companies that noted these concerns over a similar period in the year-ago quarter, an analysis of earnings calls by Thomson Reuters showed.

-Next week, several retailers including Walmart (WMT.N) and Macy’s (M.N) are due to report results and investors will be keen to hear what they say about labor.
+Next week, several retailers including Walmart and Macy’s are due to report results and investors will be keen to hear what they say about labor.

 Retailers and restaurants tend to have large employee bases and are expected to be among companies most likely to feel the biggest impacts of higher wages.